 - If you ever fly your drone for other than pure recreational purposes.
 That includes any flight for a roof inspection, commercial photography/videography, etc.

-So, if you intend to use your drone for any such non-recreational activity, you will have to register it with the FAA and also make sure it transmits a remote ID.
+So, if you intend to use your drone for non-recreational activity, you will have to register it with the FAA and make sure it transmits a remote ID.

 Secondly, DJI released the Mini 3 Pro with two versions of the Intelligent Flight Battery.
 The Plus version is heavier with more flight time and puts the drone over the take-off limit of 250g (0.55lb)

-So, if you are going to use the Plus battery, you will have to register with the FAA and also transmit remote ID.
+So, if you use the Plus battery, you will have to register with the FAA and transmit the remote ID.

 Will DJI enable Remote ID in Mini 3 Pro?